 Your snow blower and snow shovels should be stored a handy place for easy access.
 Check and refill the oil on your snow blower.
 Stock up on ice melt or sand for de-icing your ramps, sidewalks, steps and driveway.
 Keep the de-icing materials near exterior doors, so you can easily scatter it on icy surfaces.

 4. Heating and Ventilating

 Inspect your fireplace and chimney for any problems or hazards.
 Make sure the damper works to keep out drafts.
-If you have ceiling fans, switch them to reverse or clockwise position to push hot air down from the ceiling.
+If you have ceiling fans, switch them to a reverse or clockwise position to push hot air down from the ceiling.
 Don’t forget to clean or replace the air filter in your furnace—and do this regularly throughout the winter.
 A clean air filter will improve your furnace’s efficiency and the quality of the air inside your home throughout the winter.
 This is also a good time of year to test your smoke and carbon monoxide detectors, replacing batteries if necessary, and make sure you have working fire extinguishers in a few places around your home.
-Inspect your attic to be sure the ventilation and insulation is adequate to prevent ice dams on your roof.
+Inspect your attic to be sure the ventilation and insulation are adequate to prevent ice dams on your roof.